balena-io/balena-cli/doc/cli.markdown

 #### --drive, -d &#60;drive&#62;

 drive to write the image to.
-Check `resin os available-drives` for available options.
+Check `resin util available-drives` for available options.

 # Config